NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Introduction

-To overcome this challenge, we introduce a novel use of non-auto\-regres\-sive decoder architecture that is compatible with existing Transfomer-based language models (whether Encoder-Decoder or Decoder-only~\cite{palm}).
+To overcome this challenge, we introduce a novel use of non-auto\-regres\-sive decoder architecture that is compatible with existing Transfomer-based language models (whether Encoder-Decoder or Decoder-only,~\citealt{palm}).
 It allows the model, in a single decode step, to score all vocabulary items in parallel.
 This makes document indexing with our model approximately as expensive as indexing with document encoders used in recent dual-encoder retrieval systems~\cite{gtr, contriever, spladev2}.
 We call the retrieval system based on this proposed model \ourapproach{} (\textbf{N}on-\textbf{A}utoregressive \textbf{I}ndexing with \textbf{L}anguage models).
+We summarize our contributions as follows: